Iyanu456/simple_shell/README.md

 ### Project details
 -----
-Welcome to the `Simple Shell` project!!
-This program is a simple shell that can be compiled and launched from the command line.
+This program is a simple UNIX shell that can be compiled and launched from the command line.

 ### How to Compile
 ---------------
-gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o shell

 ### Syntax